jayshree430/healthy-food-api/README.md

 * Example of Diet :  vegan, vegetarian, keto, Dairy-free, gluten-free etc
 * Example of Exclusion :  nuts, mushrooms, peanut, eggs, fish, shellfish etc

-In this application we have created api endpoints to :

-* fetch all ingredients
-* fetch all diet types
-* create meal plans for the user
-* fetch all meal Plans for the user

 ## Endpoints
+* fetch all ingredients : localhost:8080/api/v1/ingredient
+* fetch all diet types : localhost:8080/api/v1/diet
+* fetch all meal Plans for the user: localhost:8080/api/v1/meal
+  * Parameters :
+    * calories
+    * diet
+    * exclusions
+    * category
+* create meal plans for the user : localhost:8080/api/v1/mealPlan
+  * Parameters :
+    * mealId
+    * userId
+    * dateAdded

 ### Class Diagram for Model Classes

 These classes are based to the database schema.
 The database is created in MySql.
-* The classes are made using Lombok annotations and JPA
+These classes make user of Lombok annotations and JPA

 ![img.png](img.png)